Deadline for Submitting Grades

 Students will be able to view their grades in Polaris by Saturday, 4 January 2014.

 With the exception of correcting clerical errors, approval of the Recording Committee is required to change a recorded grade.
-In the case of a clerical error, the instructor should submit the change in writing directly to the Office of the Registrar.
+In the case of a clerical error, the instructor should submit the change in writing directly to Julie Bedard (firstname.lastname@example.org).
 No special form is required.
 Be sure to state the reason for the change.

 College policies are very clear that grades cannot be changed on the basis of additional student work without prior approval of the Recording Committee.
 Please be mindful of this policy if a student asks if s/he can do anything to raise a grade after that grade has been submitted.

+Since students may access their grades in Polaris, there should be no need to post grades in a public place.
 Please remember that the posting of grades in a public place by name or traceable identification number is prohibited by the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Bowdoin's student identification numbers are easily traceable, particularly in a small class.
-If you feel you must post grades, you should do so by a number that you have randomly assigned just for this purpose.
 Please call Jan Brackett (x3142) if you have questions about this.